-The composition of the infusions is mostly based on the individual needs of each patient.
-A consultation is done beforehand and tests are assigned, based on which we determine the combinations of solutions we use.
-An important part is also the information from the examination – the patient’s goals, allergies and so on.
+The composition of the infusions is based mostly on the individual needs of each patient.
+A consultation and blood tests should be done in advance, which determines the combinations of substances.
+An important part is the information from the examination – the patient’s goals, allergies, etc.

-The frequency of the therapies depends mostly on the baseline results as well as the patients' wishes and goals.
-Usually, a package of treatments is recommended to be able to achieve a long-lasting effect.
+The frequency of the IV therapies depends mostly on the initial results, as well as on the wishes and goals of the patients.
+A package of procedures is usually recommended in order to achieve a long-lasting effect.

-Chronic diseases require constant care on the part of the patient.
-Therefore, intravenous therapies are recommended regularly as courses at set intervals.
+Chronic diseases require constant care from the patient.
+For this reason IV therapies are recommended regularly at certain time intervals.

 Yes.
-In order to undertake such treatment, it is appropriate to be advised by a doctor, to be accurately examined and to have these carried out by an anaesthetist-resuscitator.
+In order to undertake such treatment, it is appropriate to be advised by a doctor, to be precisely examined and to be conducted by an anesthesiologist.

-Infusion treatment is not solely aimed at filling proven deficiencies.
-Intravenous therapy is given to prevent complications of certain chronic diseases, such as diabetes mellitus.
-Through the intravenous introduction of various molecules, detoxification of the liver, easier and faster recovery from various infectious diseases, energy replenishment and more can be achieved.
+Infusion treatment is not aimed only at filling proven deficiencies.
+Venous therapy is carried out in order to prevent the complications of some chronic diseases, such as diabetes mellitus for example.
+Through the intravenous introduction of various molecules, detoxification of the liver, easier and faster recovery from various infectious diseases, energy charging and others can be achieved.

 Usually, the patient directs himself to a certain type of therapy, and the doctor modifies it in terms of content, according to the results of laboratory tests and physical examination.

-IV therapy lasts up to 2 hours, depending on its type.
-Regina Life Clinic additionally offers booster doses of vitamins and other healing substances, which are administered intramuscularly and take almost no time.
+Intravenous therapy lasts up to 2 hours, depending on its type.
+The Clinic also offers booster doses of vitamins and other healing substances, which are administered intramuscularly and take almost no time.

 The side effects of this type of therapy depend on the individual reactivity of the patient.
-Usually, the side effects are only positive, but in some patients’ short-term nausea, dizziness is observed.
-Diuresis is activated, which is usually a desirable effect.
+Usually, the side effects are only positive, but some patients experience short-term nausea, dizziness.
+Diuresis is activated, which is usually a desired effect.

-By means of Doppler ultrasound examination, the direction of blood flow in the vessels can be ascertained, and by means of special formulas, the corresponding calculations can be made and the absence or presence of plaques in the vascular system can be assessed.
-Vascular risk is assessed more objectively and appropriate therapeutic solutions are given.
+Through the Doppler ultrasound examination, the direction of the blood flow in the vessels can be established and, through special formulas, the corresponding calculations can be made and the absence or presence of plaques in the vascular system can be assessed.
+Vascular risk is assessed more objectively and appropriate therapeutic decisions are made.

-Intermittent fasting is a healthy weight loss method that has other benefits – anti-aging, reduction of elevated insulin levels, cardio-metabolic effects.
-This way of eating is increasingly practiced and considered relatively easy to follow.
+Intermittent fasting is a healthy method of losing weight, which also has other benefits – anti-aging, reduction of elevated insulin levels, cardio-metabolic effects.
+This way of eating is increasingly practiced and is considered relatively easy to follow.
 However, it is not suitable for everyone.
-In some people, especially those with gastrointestinal problems or diabetics, prolonged fasting may do more harm than good.
+For some people, especially those with gastrointestinal problems or diabetics, prolonged fasting can do more harm than good.

-The most important thing for a diet is to be adapted to the rhythm of a person’s life.
-For this purpose, we use special questionnaires that show us how the patient lives, what preferences he has and we try to get as close as possible to his lifestyle and taste preferences.
+The most important thing for a diet is to be consistent with the rhythm of a person’s life.
+For this purpose, we handle special questionnaires that show us how the patient lives, what preferences he has, and we try to get as close as possible to his lifestyle and taste preferences.

-Weight reduction is a task that usually requires a comprehensive approach.
-Intravenous infusions can have a draining effect, speed up metabolism and aid the weight loss process, but are not a primary way of body weight reduction.
+Weight loss is a task that usually requires a complex approach.
+Intravenous infusions can have a draining effect, speed up the metabolism and support the weight loss process, but they are not the main way of body reduction.

-Each diet is designed to the individual characteristics of the patient.
-In other words, if the patient suffers from a disease, the diet is adapted to improve the condition and to promote faster recovery or to prevent exacerbations in the chronically ill.
+Each diet is tailored to the individual characteristics of the patient.
+In other words, if the patient suffers from any disease, the diet is adapted in such a way as to improve the condition and contribute to faster recovery or to prevent exacerbations in the chronically ill.

-People are made of body and soul, i.e. psyche.
-Taking care of one's mental health, perception and sense of self is key to the course of illness and the effect of any therapy.
+Man is made of body and soul, so called – psyche.
+Taking care of mental health, perception and sense of self is key to the course of illnesses and the effect of any therapy.

-We used to associate the specialty of medical oncology only with hospital visits and the prescription of various chemotherapy regimens.
-Supporting the patient in an outpatient setting is key to the outcome of the disease.
-The medical oncologist can monitor the condition of their patients, help them through the disease and overcome the side effects of cancer therapy, and monitor patients in remission.
+We are used to associate the specialty “Medical Oncology” only with visits to hospitals and the appointment of various chemotherapy regimens.
+Patient support in an outpatient setting is of key importance for the outcome of the disease.
+The medical oncologist can monitor the condition of their patients, help them get through the disease and overcome the side effects of oncotherapy, and follow patients in remission.

-The orthopaedic consequences of excess weight are numerous and are mainly related to the higher load that the joints have to withstand.
-The higher the weight, the more stressed the joints.
-Often, patients who neglect their weight first go to an orthopaedic surgeon, where they are referred to obesity specialists, because knee pain is a side effect of being overweight, and therapy is primarily concerned with weight reduction.
-Assessment of the musculoskeletal system is key to be able to give and adequate recommendations for movement.
+The orthopedic consequences of being overweight are numerous and are mostly related to the higher load that the joints have to withstand.
+The higher the weight, the more strain on the joints.
+Often patients neglecting their weight first go to an orthopedist, from where they are referred to obesity specialists, because knee pain is a side effect of being overweight, and therapy is primarily related to weight loss.
+Assessment of the musculoskeletal system is key in order to provide adequate movement recommendations.

 Arterial hypertension is a socially significant disease.
-Almost every overweight person has elevated blood pressure.
-In order to assess how to act infusion on a person with hypertension in the first place, the cardiologist’s assessment and laboratory tests are important.
+Almost every overweight person has high blood pressure.
+In order to determine how to administer an infusion to a person with hypertension, the cardiologist’s evaluation and laboratory tests are important in the first place.

-The health of our metabolism depends on many external and internal factors interacting in complex ways.
-The assessment of metabolism therefore requires a complex approach and a comprehensive assessment by various specialists – primarily endocrinologists, cardiologists, nutritionists.
+The health of our metabolism depends on many external and internal factors, complexly interacting.
+The evaluation of the metabolism accordingly requires a complex approach and a comprehensive assessment by various specialists – primarily endocrinologists, cardiologists, nutritionists.

-Examination by an endocrinologist begins with a discussion of the patient's current complaints and the reason for the examination, a physical examination, measurements on various devices to assess metabolism and body segmental composition, ultrasonography, the appointment of laboratory and imaging studies, and the appointment of therapy.
+Examination with an endocrinologist begins with a conversation about the current complaints and the reason for the patient’s examination, physical examination, measurements of various devices to assess metabolism and segmental composition of the body, ultrasound, appointment of laboratory and imaging studies and appointment of therapy.

-Examination by a dietician includes a discussion with the aim of taking a history, assessing the patient's nutritional status, taking measurements on various instruments, prescribing tests and creating a therapeutic diet.
+An examination with a nutritionist includes a conversation with the purpose of taking an anamnesis, assessing the nutritional status of the patient, measuring various devices, appointing tests and creating a therapeutic nutritional regimen.